WAY OF THE HORSE COACHING INC

 Social and emotional learning is shown to increase resilience. develop strong social and emotional skills which lead to improved education, better employment opportunities and physical and mental health.
 These skills also decrease relationship difficulties and the likelihood of misusing substances.

-On a more individual level, the skills learned within an SEL program have been shown to help students better cope with emotional stress, solve problems, and avoid peer pressure to engage in harmful activities.
+On a more individual level, the skills learned within an ELSEL program have been shown to help students better cope with emotional stress, solve problems, and avoid peer pressure to engage in harmful activities.

 The 5 areas of Social and Emotional learning